Introducing the Mathesis

 The Mathesis is a book of natal delineation with a few timing techniques thrown in for good measure.
-This means that you get a cookbook approach at times, which probably shouldn’t be taken literally as some sort of pronouncement of the gods, but rather used to gather illustrations of broad principles that will allow you to make more accurate judgments in your chart work (and Maternus himself says as much near the end of the fifth book).
+This means that you get a cookbook approach at times.
+The cookbooks shouldn’t be taken literally as a pronouncement of the gods.
+Rather they are used to gather illustrations of broad principles that will allow you to make more accurate judgments in your chart work.
+Maternus himself says as much near the end of the fifth book.

-- Introduction: Reasons why astrology is important and useful.
+Maternus given his reasons as to why astrology is important and how it is useful.

-- Planets in Places: A few more advanced fundamentals and then a cookbook-style delineations given for each planet in each place by day and night, as well as Mercury with each other planet in each place, and the Moon in the sign of the Lot of Fortune applying to each planet.
+A few more advanced fundamentals are discussed.
+Next, there is a cookbook-style delineations given for each planet in each place by day and night.
+Also, delineations are given for Mercury with each other planet in each place, and the Moon in the sign of the Lot of Fortune applying to each planet.

-- The Moon and some special topics: In depth delineation of possibilities with the Moon, including its regards, applications, and separations in a natal chart, then disparate sections on the Lots of Fortune and Spirit, the chart ruler, length-of-life, profession, different degree types (full and empty, masculine and feminine), and then additional Moon considerations.
+This book includes in depth delineation of possibilities with the Moon, including its regards, applications, and separations in a natal chart.
+There are also sections on the Lots of Fortune and Spirit, the chart ruler, length-of-life, profession, and different degree types (full and empty, masculine and feminine).
+The book ends with additional Moon considerations.

-- The Zodiac and Divisions: Delineation of the different signs in each place, the delineation of the planets in the terms of each planet by day and night, concluding with some advice as to consider the whole picture and not just make pronouncements based on single factors such as a single planet in a sign.
+This book includes delineation of the different signs in each place and the delineation of the planets in the terms of each planet by day and night.
+Maternus concludes with some advice as to consider the whole picture and not just make pronouncements based on single factors such as a single planet in a sign.

-- Aspects: Some additional material on places, some delineation of fixed stars, but primarily a lengthy set of delineations on planetary aspects or regards, including complex aspect situations, plus some of predictive material on each planet as chronocrator (lord of the time).
+This book contains some additional material on places.
+It also has some delineation of fixed stars.
+However, this book is primarily a lengthy set of delineations on planetary aspects or regards.
+Maternus includes complex aspect situations.
+There is also some predictive material on each planet as chronocrator (lord of the time).

-- Special Delineation: This is a book on delineating special topics, such as birth condition, deformation, slavery, illness, family, marriage, sexuality, children, power/fame, occupation, and so forth.
-At the end of Book 6, Maternus notes that this Book 7 will present the more complete picture of astrological practice.
+At the end of Book 6, Maternus noted that this Book 7 would present the more complete picture of astrological practice.
+This is a book on delineating special topics, such as birth condition, deformation, slavery, illness, family, marriage, sexuality, children, power/fame, occupation, and so forth.

-- Errata and Fixed Stars: Much of this is commentary on various special degrees, constellations, and other things of note to Firmicus.
+Much of this book is commentary on various special degrees, constellations, and other things of note to Firmicus.

 Check out the New Translation

-Many have hoped for a new translation of the Mathesis by someone well-versed in ancient astrology, because the earlier 1975 translation by Jean Rhys Bram had some confusing passages and possible mistranslations.
-James Holden, an astrologer specializing in ancient astrology and translation, produced this new, sought-after, 620 page translation.
+Many have hoped for a new translation of the Mathesis by someone well-versed in ancient astrology.
+The earlier 1975 translation by Jean Rhys Bram had some confusing passages and possible mistranslations.
+Finally, James Holden, an astrologer specializing in ancient astrology and translation, has produced this new, sought-after, 620 page translation.